 The ‘younger you’ probably had only a slight idea of your present needs and no idea what future problems you would need to solve.

-Many companies will start iterative journeys in a Minimum-Viable-Product (MVP) mentality.
-If you are sending out one or two trucks a day, a call to the local UPS, or management by spreadsheet may work fine.
+Many companies will start iterative journeys with a Minimum-Viable-Product (MVP) mentality.
+If you are dispatching one or two trucks a day, a call to the local UPS, or management by spreadsheet may work fine.
 Once you’re managing a fleet, it’s time to add a TMS.

-Modern supply chain software solutions are built in the cloud.
-They are aware of the ins and outs of the next likely upstream partners – for example, ERP or WMS – and they make simple integrations a selling point.
+Modern WMS systems are built in the cloud.
+They know the ins and outs of the next likely upstream partners – for example, ERP or WMS.
+And they make simple integrations a selling point.

-Instead of the default answer being to turn on a module from a big ecosystem player, you can now go with a nimble solution that does one thing; does it well; and is designed to receive data from the systems you already have.
+Instead of the default answer being to turn on a module from a big ecosystem player, you can now go with a nimble solution that does one thing; does it well.
+It is designed to receive data from the systems you already have.
 You deploy the integration when you need it.

-Firms are emerging that have made scalability their entire mission.
-Being able to keep the systems you have, but freely acquire and integrate functionality quickly will be the differentiator for those leading or falling behind on customer expectations.
+WMS companies like Deposco have made scalability their entire mission.
+Keeping the systems you have, but being able to freely acquire and integrate functionality quickly, will be the differentiator for those leading or falling behind on customer expectations.

 Integrations and open APIs